tksarunachalam/sgnl-adapter/README.md

 - A basic understanding of the Golang programming language.
 - An understanding of the [gRPC](https://grpc.io/) framework and [protocol buffers](https://protobuf.dev/).
+- Golang tools installed on your development machine, with an IDE suited for Golang development.

 ## Background Information